Goblin-0-0-7/fendo/README.md

 Fendo is a tactical board game for 2 players by Dieter Stein.

-The rules are explained on his [website](https://spielstein.com/games/fendo/rules).
+The rules are explained on his [website](https://spielstein.com/games/fendo/rules) or can be found in the folder `rules\`.

 Start the game by executing 'handler.py'